-Attribute Meaning defaultAttri buteType Defines the default type of the new attributes created from the Diagram Toolbox.
+Attribute Meaning defaultAttributeType Defines the default type of the new attributes created from the Diagram Toolbox.
 Use this in a Stereotype element that extends an Attribute Metaclass, and set the 'Initial Value' field to the required attribute type.
-If you do not provide this, the system creates attributes with the default type int.

-icon Contains the bitmap file location of the 16x16-pixel icon displayed beside all elements defined by the Stereotype, in the Browser window.
+If you do not provide this, the system creates attributes with the default type int. icon Contains the bitmap file location of the 16x16-pixel icon displayed beside all elements defined by the Stereotype, in the Browser window.
 This does not apply to Package elements.
 The icon is also automatically used as the Diagram Toolbox image wherever the stereotyped element is listed.
 For a transparent background, you can use light gray - RGB (192,192,192).
+For this attribute to work correctly, also set the metatype attribute.
-For this attribute to work correctly, also set the metatype attribute. image Identifies a Shape Script definition, the script for which is created in the 'Initial Value' field.
-For this attribute to take effect, you need to set the 'Alternate Image' option when you save the Profile. instanceMo de Deprecated. instanceOw ner Deprecated. instanceTyp Modifies the second option of the 'Paste as' field on the dialog to:

-• as Instance of Element (ProfileName::< <stereotype>&gt;) The &lt;<stereotype>&gt; value is defined in the 'Initial Value' field of the attribute, and corresponds to the metatype given to the stereotyped element using the 'metatype' attribute.</stereotype></stereotype> metatype Defines stereotypes as metatypes, so that the identity of an element as a custom, stereotyped element is hidden. scriptlet Defines a script to style and customize elements of this stereotype prior to the diagram being displayed. sizeY Sets the initial height of the element, in pixels, at 100% zoom.
-For this attribute to take effect, you need to set the 'Element Size' option when you save the Profile. sizeX Sets the initial width of the element, in pixels, at 100% zoom.
-For this attribute to take effect, you need to set the 'Element Size' option when you save the Profile. strictness Defines the degree to which a stereotyped element can have more than one stereotype applied to it.
+image Identifies a Shape Script definition, the script for which is created in the 'Initial Value' field.
+For this attribute to take effect, you need to set the 'Alternate Image' option when you save the Profile. instanceMode Deprecated. instanceOwner Deprecated. instanceType Modifies the second option of the 'Paste as' field on the dialog to: • as Instance of Element (ProfileName::< <stereotype>>)</stereotype> The < <stereotype>> value is defined in the 'Initial Value' field of the attribute, and corresponds to the metatype given to the stereotyped element using the 'metatype' attribute.</stereotype> metatype Defines stereotypes as metatypes, so that the identity of an element as a custom, stereotyped element is hidden. scriptlet Defines a script to style and customize elements of this stereotype prior to the diagram being displayed. sizeY Sets the initial height of the element, in pixels, at 100% zoom.
+For this attribute to take effect, you need to set the 'Element Size' option when you save the Profile.
+Note: Cannot set an element to less than its default minimum height. sizeX Sets the initial width of the element, in pixels, at 100% zoom.
+For this attribute to take effect, you need to set the 'Element Size' option when you save the Profile.
+Note: Cannot set an element to less than its default minimum width. strictness Defines the degree to which a stereotyped element can have more than one stereotype applied to it.